 Second, patients need support between visits for health concerns.
-Providers recognized that the time allotted for appointments with patients with chronic conditions is not adequate to address all health concerns:

-"...a lot of times the [patients with a chronic disease] are getting 10 or 15 minute slots, and it's not enough time...That way you rush through the chronic visits, and...You don't want to miss something.
-The patients feel like they are rushed..." <S9: Licensed Practical Nurse >

-"The reality is, whether they're medically complex, socially, emotionally complex, patients deserve more time...more than 15 minutes of my time.
+Providers recognized that the time allotted for appointments with patients with chronic conditions is not adequate to address all health concerns.
+One nursing staff explained, "...a lot of times the [patients with a chronic disease] are getting 10 or 15 minute slots, and it's not enough time...That way you rush through the chronic visits, and...You don't want to miss something.
+The patients feel like they are rushed..." <S9: Licensed Practical Nurse > A provider we interviewed described his frustration saying"...whether they're medically complex, socially, emotionally complex, patients deserve more time...more than 15 minutes of my time.
 And it drives me nuts that I have to put a time limit on human need." <S8: Physician Provider>